Back to blog

 SKAN 4.0 and Apple Search Ads Conversion Tracking: The New Rules of the Game

-In the post-IDFA era, privacy is the currency—and Apple’s SKAdNetwork (SKAN) has been its gatekeeper.
+In the post-IDFA era, privacy is the currency—and Apple's SKAdNetwork (SKAN) has been its gatekeeper.
 Since its launch, marketers and developers have struggled to maintain visibility on campaign performance without compromising user privacy.
-Now, with SKAN 4.0, Apple is reshaping the rules once again.
-And if you’re running Apple Search Ads, understanding these changes is no longer optional—it’s essential.
+SKAN 4.0 — which has now been the production standard for nearly two years — reshaped how the entire industry measures iOS performance.
+And if you're running Apple Search Ads, understanding these rules is no longer optional.
+It's essential.

-Let’s dive into what SKAN 4.0 brings to the table, how it changes conversion tracking in Apple Search Ads, and what advertisers need to do to stay competitive.
+Let's dive into what SKAN 4.0 brings to the table, how it changes conversion tracking in Apple Search Ads, and what advertisers need to do to stay competitive in 2026.

 From Limited to Layered: What SKAN 4.0 Changes